AndrewChenUoA/AVSS2018/cfp.md

 SURVEILLANCE SYSTEMS AND APPLICATIONS<br/>
 Hardware and software architectures | Research prototypes | Simulators | Civilian, industrial, and military | Transportation (road, rail, air, maritime) | Performance evaluation

 Original contributions in any of the above (or related) areas are being solicited.
 Prospective authors are invited to submit full-length papers, up to 6 pages long, including results, figures, tables and references by the due date (see below).
-Detailed submission instructions will be posted on Paper Submission page in due time.
+Detailed submission instructions will be posted on the Paper Submission page in due time.
 Each submission will be double-blind peer-reviewed by at least two experts.
-Detailed instructions for submissions are available soon.

 **Important Dates**<br/>
+- Preliminary Abstract Submission: 1 June 2018
-- Submission of Full Papers: 1 June 2018 (23:59:59 PST)
+- Submission of Full Papers: 15 June 2018 (23:59:59 PST)
 - Notification of Acceptance: 1 September 2018
 - Submission of Camera Ready Papers: 15 September 2018
 - Conference: 27-30 November 2018